On The Front Line in DMZ, North Korea

 3/ If you are from the following countries you will require a more thorough background check by the UNC and have to give your details at least 4 days in advance: Afghanistan, Algeria, Azerbaijan, Bahrain, Bangladesh, Belarus, Bolivia, Bosnia, Burma, China, Cuba, Egypt, Estonia, Georgia, Hong Kong, India, Indonesia, Iran, Iraq, Israel, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Latvia, Lebanon, Libya, Lithuania, Macau, Malaysia, Moldova, Morocco, Nigeria, North Korea, Oman, Pakistan, Palestinian authority, Qatar, Russia, Saudi Arabia, Singapore, Somalia, Sudan, Syria, Taiwan, Tajikistan, Tunisia, Turkmenistan, Ukraine, United Arab Emirates, Uzbekistan, Venezuela, Vietnam, Yemen

 4/ You have to bring your passport on the day of the tour to DMZ, North Korea.

 5/ Strict clothing regulations are enforced: No ripped or faded jeans, no sleeveless shirts, no mini skirts or tight leggings or round necked T-shirts – they must have a collar.

-6/ Children under 11 years old are not allowed on the tour.
+6/ Children under 11 years old are not allowed on the DMZ, North Korea tour.

 7/ No alcohol is allowed on the tour.